funnyzak/docker-release/Docker/git-job/README.md

 Git Job is a professional webhook-based automation tool that triggers source code pulls and executes custom commands when receiving Git webhook events.
 Built on [funnyzak/java-nodejs-python-go-etc-docker](https://github.com/funnyzak/docker-release/tree/main/Docker/java-nodejs-python-go-etc), it provides a complete CI/CD automation solution with build capabilities, notifications, and multi-platform support.

-The image is available for multiple architectures, including `linux/amd64`, `linux/arm64`, and `linux/arm/v7`.
+The image is available for multiple architectures, including `linux/amd64`.

 ## Quick Start